fpoussin/QStlink2/README.md

 You can also build from Qt Creator

 I recommend that you build/download a static version of Qt for Windows.

+*Dependencies:*
+ - MSVC 2008 or better
+ - WinUsb (WDK)
+ - Qt 5.2 or better recommended

 *Build steps:*